Search this site

 It was past 9 pm when I stepped out of the office.
-I started my motorcycle and proceeded for home.
+I started my motorcycle and rode homewards.

 My home is around ten kilometres from the office.
-Having covered around three kilometres or so, the motorcycle spluttered and came to an abrupt halt.
+After covering around five kilometres or so, the motorcycle spluttered and came to an abrupt halt.

-I tried to start the motorcycle again, but it refused to budge.
-I was desperate now and a bit angry at the faithful motorcycle for having ditched me.
-In my anger, I lunged at the kick-starter violently and repeatedly.
+I tried to start the motorcycle again, but it refused to start.
+I was desperate now and a bit angry at the unfaithful motorcycle for ditching me.
+In my anger, I lunged at the kick-lever violently and repeatedly.
 But still the motorcycle refused to come to life.
-A few violent kicks later, I found the kick-starter had come off the spindle.
+A few violent kicks later, I found the kick-lever had come off the spindle.
 I was not carrying any tool kit, so I could not repair it.
 I tried to start the motorcycle by pushing it after engaging a gear.
-But all efforts proved in vain and the motorcycle would not start.
+But that also did not work.

-I had arrived at a place where parking the motorcycle would not have been a safe bet.
-I was, therefore, faced with the prospect of dragging it along for a distance of almost seven kilometres - a prospect which I did not relish after putting in 8 hours of work in the office.
+My bike had stopped at a place where parking it would not have been a safe bet.
+I was, therefore, faced with the prospect of dragging it along for a distance of almost five kilometres - a prospect I did not relish, especially after putting in eight hours of work in the office.
+Besides, the weather was wet; it had rained a few hours earlier.
+The roads were full of potholes, which had filled up with water.
+Pushing a bike home in such conditions was not appealing.
+Moreover, it could start raining again.
 It was a little over 9.30 pm.

-But I had no option and I started trudging along with the motorcycle.
-After going some distance, I found that a man had fallen down after his motorcycle ran over a huge pot-hole on the road.
+But I had no option; I started pushing the motorcycle.
+After going some distance, I saw a man fall down after his motorcycle ran over a huge water-filled pot-hole.

-"One good turn deserves another," I thought to myself thoroughly convinced that the man had stopped by to offer me his help.
+"One good turn deserves another," I thought to myself, thoroughly convinced that the man was returning to help me.

 "Do you know where I should complain about the bad roads?" he asked me.